 Great job Graham Coy.

 My next session at the Priory was working out how to deal with the fact that Adler had withheld Byron’s address from me for five weeks.
 (Actually 39 days from when I knew where he was until I had his address.)
 Without allowing it to shift my focus from the key thing.
 Getting my son back.
 My therapist had shown me clearly that I was entirely to blame for allowing Adler to remove the child from the house after the ‘fathers day mafia hit.
 Which was done specifically to distract me with the shock factor to enable the child to be removed.

 I have to own that.
-I was outsmarted. and the child as removed from his home with me.
+I was outsmarted, so shocked by the announcement and the manner of its execution, that I allowed the child to be removed from his home with me.
 Now came the battle to get him back.

 Nor as a mother secured in anonymity from any record of her conduct, confident her son would never know what a clever lawyer mummy was that time when she won that smart move that sure helped Byron see his dad.
 Just like the SRA ethics code spelled out for members of family law.
 Was it wrong that I had to pay £5,000 just to know the address of where my son was while the mother who visited this cost upon me by playing family law like a game, remains protected by the anonymity family law affords even its most deviant members.

 But right then at at time I did not sit back and moan.
 It was only £5,000 and, frankly, at that time in my life, was not a huge sum.
 I was more concerned by the fact that Adler got away with breaching SRA ethics code and my duff lawyer failed to take that aspect forward as I instructed him.